PatrickFis/Azure-Study-Notes/Azure Developer/Azure User Authentication and Authorization.md

 Service principals are automatically created when an app is registered.
 Accessing resources secured by AAD requires that the entity requesting access be represented by a security principal (users = user principal, apps = service principal).
 There are three types of service principal
 - Application - The type of service principal is the local representation, or application instance, of a global application object in a single tenant or directory.
 A service principal is created in each tenant where the application is used and references the globally unique app object.
 The service principal object defines what the app can actually do in the specific tenant, who can access the app, and what resources the app can access.
+  - In AAD the Application Object is the global representation of your app that's used across all tenants.
+It serves as a template from which common and default properties are derived for use in creating corresponding service principal objects.
 - Managed identity - This type of service principal is used to represent a managed identity.
 Managed identities provide an identity for applications to use when connecting to resources that support Azure Active Directory authentication.
 When a managed identity is enabled, a service principal representing that managed identity is created in your tenant.
 Service principals representing managed identities can be granted access and permissions, but cannot be updated or modified directly.
 - Legacy - This type of service principal represents a legacy app, which is an app created before app registrations were introduced or an app created through legacy experiences.
 A legacy service principal can have credentials, service principal names, reply URLs, and other properties that an authorized user can edit, but does not have an associated app registration.
 The service principal can only be used in the tenant where it was created.